CiscoTestAutomation/pyats-image-builder/README.md

-It does so by abstracting away the need to directly write Dockerfiles, and instead presents the common, boilerplate dependency handling paradigms into a simple to YAML file.
+It does so by abstracting away the need to directly write Dockerfiles, and instead presents the common, boilerplate dependency handling paradigms into a simple to use YAML file.

 In addition, this package helps conventional users make their scripts portable by leveraging the power of Docker, without requiring them to understand how